cheapjack/LabFromAChip/README.md

 Refer to **Phone View** in **VIEWING** section overleaf.

 1. Take the round white double sided peel off sticker and stick it carefully over your phone camera lens, make sure you dont get the glue on the lens.
 It comes off with water if you do :smile:

 <img src="images/8.jpg" width="400">

-1. remove the white cover.
+2. Remove the white cover.
 Now theres a sticky side facing up.

 <img src="images/16.jpg" width="400">

-1. Take the other coupler and place it silver side down over the lens.
+3. Take the other coupler and place it silver side down over the lens.
 Keep the lens central to the couplers hole.

 #### Slide prep :bug: